Answers to questions about volunteering at our Kanab, UT Sanctuary

 You have the ease and flexibility of creating your complete volunteer schedule online.
 We suggest you schedule your volunteer visit as far in advance as possible because we get very busy and each volunteer area has a maximum number of volunteers it can accommodate during each shift.
 To get started go to volunteers.bestfriends.org.

-You will have a pre-scheduled 10-minute check-in at the Volunteer Center at the Hamlet prior to volunteering.
+You will have a pre-scheduled 10-minute check-in at the Volunteer Center in the Hamlet prior to volunteering.
 A representative from the Volunteer Department will meet with you to provide name badges, schedules, and other important information to make your volunteer experience the best it can be.
+Volunteer check-ins are held every day promptly at 8:00 a.m., 12:00 p.m. and 4:00 p.m.
+Failure to attend your check-in may forfeit your scheduled shifts.
 (Any pertinent lodging or tour information will be provided by the respective departments.)

-Some of our dogs and cats are approved to go with volunteers on sleepovers and some of our dogs are approved to go on outings which is a real treat for them.
-To take an animal on a sleepover or outing you’ll first need to volunteer at least one shift in that specific animal area.
+Some of our dogs, cats and rabbits are approved to go with volunteers on sleepovers and some of our dogs are approved to go on outings which is a real treat for them.
+To take an animal on a sleepover or outing you’ll first need to volunteer at least one shift in that specific animal area during the trip or within the past year.
 No advance reservations are necessary for outings or sleepovers—those arrangements will be made onsite when you’re volunteering.

-Please note that if you’re travelling with your own pet(s) you won’t be able to take one of the Sanctuary animals on a sleepover.
-Also, any children in your group must be six years old to take a cat and 10 years old to take a dog.
+Please note that if you’re traveling with your own pet(s) you won’t be able to take one of the Sanctuary animals on a sleepover.
+Also, any children in your group must be six years old to take a cat or rabbit and 10 years old to take a dog.

 Closed-toe shoes are required for volunteering in all animal areas.
-Sneakers or hiking shoes are the preferred footwear and shoes must have a heel strap at minimum.
-Clog type shoes are not permitted as shoes could fall off while walking animals, climbing ladders or performing other volunteer tasks.
-Long pants are strongly recommended for volunteering with horses or pigs — in fact, it’s a good idea to wear long pants in all the areas.
+Sneakers or hiking shoes are the preferred footwear in most animal areas, while boots are suggested for horses and pigs.
+Clog type shoes are not permitted.
+Long pants are strongly recommended for volunteering in any animal care area, especially the horses or pigs.
 We advise dressing in layers during the spring, fall and winter months because the mornings can be chilly and the afternoons warm.
-Wearing a hat is a good idea because the sun is bright year-round.
+Wearing a hat and sunscreen is recommended because the sun is bright year-round.
 If you work with equines, goats, or sheep at home or in your community, please bring clothes and shoes with you that have not been worn around those animals.

 Transportation is not provided so you’ll need your own vehicle to get around.
 The Sanctuary is spread across more than 3,000 acres so you’ll need to drive to and from the Welcome Center, animal areas, and other locations.
 Many of the animal areas are several miles apart so walking is not a viable option and bicycles are not allowed on most Sanctuary roads.
 RV’s longer than 21 feet will have difficulty maneuvering some of our Sanctuary roads and parking areas so it’s strongly suggested that you plan for a car if travelling in an RV larger than that.

-Our $5 vegan buffet is served daily at Angel Village cafe from 11:30 a.m. to 1 p.m.
-The cafe accepts cash, checks, debit and credit cards (50-cent surcharge on debit or credit card charges).
+Our $5 vegan buffet is served daily at Angel Village Cafe from 11:30 a.m. to 1:00 p.m.
+The cafe accepts cash, checks, debit and credit cards.
 Meal tickets can be purchased from the Sanctuary Store with your credit or debit card.

 For everyone’s safety, your own pets are not allowed in any of the animal areas nor are they allowed to remain unattended in your vehicle.